pacopablo/aaarrghh/docs/index.rst

    design
    api

-.. rubic:: Footnotes
+.. rubric:: Footnotes

-.. [#]: One day I would like `aaarrghh` to be more flexible woth the documentation it can handle.
+.. [#] One day I would like `aaarrghh` to be more flexible woth the
+       documentation it can handle.
 Help very welcome.

 Indices and tables
 ==================